mpg-age-bioinformatics/nextflow-issues/README.md

 ```
 - work around using the same process twice within a workflow

-for example, this will not work because `promle` cannot call twice
+for example, this will not work because `promle` cannot be called twice
 ```
 if ( 'output_mle' in params.keySet() ) {
   data = channel.fromPath( "${params.project_folder}/${params.output_mle}/*mle.sh" )